Producing and Exporting Documentation

 To define a new filter, simply add a file to this directory.
 Filters are expressed in a simple notation called EFF ( Eiffel Filter Format ), general enough to support a wide variety of tools for text processing, project management, Web publishing etc. The best way to define a new filter is usually to start from an existing one and adapt it.
-You will find the specification of EFF at the end of this manual, here .
+More on customization below .

 Generating an HTML record of your project

 Let's select the most obviously attractive of the predefined filters: HTML with stylesheets.
 Click the line